Different tax rules apply based on your age and the type of pension you have.

 Under Age 60

-Your pension balance is made up of two components - the taxable component and the tax-free component.
+Your pension or Transition to Retirement (TTR) account balance is made up of two components - the taxable component and the tax-free component.
 As their names suggest, the taxable component attracts tax, while the tax-free component doesn't.
-The amount of tax applied to the taxable component depends on your age.
+The amount of tax applied to the taxable component depends on your age and the type of account you have.

-The proportion of these two components is calculated when you start your pension.
+The proportion of these two components is calculated when you start your pension or TTR.
 This fixed proportion then applies to each payment you receive.

-If you are under 60, taxes will apply to pension income payments and lump sum withdrawals but investment earnings are tax-free.
+If you are under 60, taxes* will apply to pension income payments and additional payments.
+Investment returns in a pension account are tax-free, however tax* is paid on the investment returns in a TTR account.

-If you are aged 60 years or more, any income, additional payments and investment returns from your pension are entirely tax free.
+If you are aged 60 years or more, any income and additional payments are tax free.

 Tax on commencement